-In the July 2020 issue of FarmBiz magazine, Johan van der Waals, the owner of Terra Soil Science, explores the effect that invasive plants have on soil health.
+In the July 2020 issue of FarmBiz magazine, Johan van der Waals, Real IPM Technical Manager, explores the effect that invasive plants have on soil health.
 Although many invasive species have little to no negative impact on soil health, it’s clear that certain species can be detrimental.

 Invasive plants can have negative impacts on: